j0292964/TELEGRAM-ALERT-1000X/README.md

    - Use build command: `pip install -r requirements.txt`
    - Use start command: `python main.py`

+### Automatic Deployment

+If you connect the service to GitHub, enable **Auto-Deploy** in the Render dashboard.
+For custom workflows, create a **Deploy Hook** on Render and set the URL as the `RENDER_DEPLOY_HOOK` secret in your repository.
+This project includes a GitHub Actions workflow at `.github/workflows/render-deploy.yml` that will trigger the hook on every push to the `main` branch.

 3. **Deploy on [Railway](https://railway.app)**:
    - Create new project
    - Upload this ZIP or link GitHub repo